Welsh School of Architecture: Background

 The Welsh School of Architecture was established in 1920 originally as Cardiff's Technical Institute (later part of the University of Wales Institute of Science and Technology).

-For two years WSA was voted the UK's top School of Architecture in the Times Higher Educational Supplement league table.
+For two years WSA was voted the UK's top School of Architecture in the Times Higher Education Supplement league table.
 In 2013, it was ranked second by The Guardian and, in a poll of architects carried out by the Architects' Journal, was ranked equal first with the Architectural Association as the top UK school.
 Its "intellectual, yet no-nonsense approach" to design embraces all aspects of architecture and is focused around the studio project, based on one-to-one design teaching.
 Academic staff are supported by visiting professors and tutors from local and leading UK practices.

 The UK's largest Sky Dome, an artificial sky 8 metres in diameter run by the school and used for daylight modelling and sun-path studies, was built in the basement of the building in 1999.

 In July 2013, the annual degree show of student work was for the first time held in London, at the Truman Gallery in Brick Lane.
 The 2015 show was described by The Observer as "more down to earth" than others but "motivated by a belief in betterment".